Posted On August 17, 2016 Personal Injury

-When you’re in a car accident in New Jersey or Pennsylvania, dealing with an insurance company becomes a necessary hassle.
+When you’re in a car accident claim in New Jersey or Pennsylvania, dealing with an insurance company becomes a necessary hassle.
 But how you handle these interactions can have huge consequences.
 You need to know what rights and legal duties you have after an accident.

 Fail to notify the right insurers promptly, and you could have a hard time getting them to pay the benefits they’re supposed to.